 H2 blockers are medicines that work by reducing the amount of stomach acid secreted by glands in the lining of your stomach.

-- Relieve symptoms of acid reflux, or gastroesophageal reflux disease (GERD), a condition where food or liquid travels backwards from the stomach to the esophagus (the tube from the mouth to the stomach)
+- Relieve symptoms of acid reflux, or gastroesophageal reflux disease (GERD).
+This is a condition where food or liquid moves up from the stomach into the esophagus (the tube from the mouth to the stomach).

 Types of H2 Blockers

-There are many different names and brands of H2 blockers.
-Most work as well as another.
-Side effects may be different for different ones.
+There are different names and brands of H2 blockers.
+Most work equally as well.
+Side effects may vary from drug to drug.

 - Famotidine (Pepcid AC, Pepcid Oral)

 - Cimetidine (Tagamet, Tagamet HB)